espocrm/documentation/docs/user-guide/stream.md

 ## Posts to users

-Users can create posts to certain users, to certain teams, to all users and to self.
-Access for this ability is controlled by *Message Permission* in Roles.
+Users can create posts to certain Users, to certain Teams, to all Users and to self.
+Access for this feature is controlled by the *Message Permission* in Roles.

-You can post to users:
+You can post to Users:

-* from the Stream dashlet;
+* from the *Stream* dashlet;
-* in the Stream on the user's detail view.
+* in the *Stream* panel on the user's detail view.

 ## Filtering

-You can filter what to show in a stream: *All*, *Posts* or *Updates*.
+You can filter what to show in the Stream: *All*, *Posts* or *Updates*.
 Filters are availble in the dropdown in to top-right corner of the panel.

 ## See also